wp-plugins/tpg-get-posts/trunk/readme.txt

 4. Usage page - documentation on options and styling

 == Changelog ==
+= 1.3.8 =
+* Correct html which was failing the validator.
+Removed empty id='' and invalid slash.
+* Removed span around entire post which conflicted with heading formatting.
+* Changed div id tpg-get-posts-post, tpg_post_content, tpg-get-posts-excerpt and tpg-get-posts-thumbnail to classes

 = 1.3.7 =
 * Correct when application of filters are applied to content, the 3.6 release removed this function from excerpts & post_entire
 * Thank you Hennie de Klerk for your assist in correcting this